layanfaqhawi/student-portal/README.md

 # Student Portal

 ## Project Description
-The Student Portal is a web application that serves as a centralized platform for university students and teachers.
-It enables students to access course materials, take exams, and view grades, while teachers can create exams, upload course resources, and manage students’ performance.
+The Student Portal is a web application designed to provide a centralized platform for university students and faculty.
+Students can access courses, take exams, and view grades, while teachers can create exams, upload resources, and manage student performance.

 ## Features
-- **User Roles**: Separate login and functionalities for students and teachers.
+- **User Roles**: Separate roles for students and teachers with distinct functionalities.
-- **Course and Resource Management**: Teachers can upload course materials, and students can access these resources.
+- **Course Material Access**: Teachers can upload resources, and students can access these materials for their enrolled courses.
-- **Exam Management**: Teachers create multiple-choice exams, and students can participate in these exams.
+- **Exam Management**: Teachers create multiple-choice exams, and students can take exams and view their grades.
-- **Student Performance Tracking**: Teachers can view grades and track student progress across different exams.
+- **Student Performance Tracking**: Teachers can monitor student progress across different exams and courses.

 ## Technologies Used
 - **Backend**: NestJS for RESTful APIs
-- **Frontend**: Vite, React, TypeScript for responsive and interactive interfaces
+- **Frontend**: Vite, React, TypeScript for a responsive and interactive interface
-- **Database**: Prisma with PostgreSQL for managing relational data
+- **Database**: Prisma ORM with SQLite for data management

 ## Setup & Installation
 1. **Clone the repository**: